Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_config_commands/CFTPARM_General_parameters.md

 ---

-    title: General  parameters definition
+    title: "General  parameters definition"
-    linkTitle: CFTPARM - General parameters definition
+    linkTitle: "CFTPARM - General parameters definition "
-    weight: 280
+    weight: 270

----
-This topic describes how to define the general {{< TransferCFT/axwayvariablesComponentShortName  >}} parameter, which corresponds to the CFTPARM object in the command line operations.
+---This topic describes how to define the general {{< TransferCFT/axwayvariablesComponentShortName  >}} parameter, which corresponds to the CFTPARM object in the command line operations.

 [What